 The students’ prior work or extra-curricular experience in self-structured environments

 Applicants will be notified if they have been accepted to the program, not accepted, or placed on a wait list.
 The number of students we accept is entirely determined on the total amount of funding we have to offer - students who are interested in completing their projects and participating in the program in the absence of funding should identify their interest in their application.

-The application will be released soon!
+The application will be released in the beginning of 2018!